 The Mortgage Reports explains that lenders often view investment properties as riskier than primary residences because borrowers might prioritize their primary home payments if financial difficulties arise.
 Understanding this perspective can help you prepare a stronger application.
 Demonstrating a solid financial history and a clear investment strategy can reassure lenders and potentially secure better rates.

-Long-Term Strategies for Rental Property Investors
+Long-Term Strategies for Rental Property Owners

 Smart investors know that securing a rental property is just the first step.
 Successfully managing your investment for long-term growth requires planning and a proactive approach.
 Here’s what you need to know: